 Bibury is a small village in the south Gloucestershire Cotswolds.

-This popular village has a population of just over 600 inhabitants, although this number is dwarfed by the annual influx of visitors.
+This charming and popular Cotswold village has a population of just over 600 inhabitants, although this number is dwarfed by the annual influx of visitors.

 The name is pronounced like Buy-bury not Bee-bury or even Beebry (in case you were wondering).
 There was a village recorded here in the Domesday book in 1086, although then the name was Becheberie.